 The Division shall pre-approve all scopes of work for projects funded under this agreement.
-Additionally, the sub-sub-recipient shall not execute a piggy-back contract unless the Division has approved the scope of work contained in the original contract that forms the basis for the piggy-back contract.
-Also, in order to receive reimbursement from the Division, the sub-sub-recipient must provide the Division with a suspension and debarment form for each vendor that performed work under the agreement.
-Furthermore, if requested by the Division, the sub-sub-recipient shall provide copies of solicitation documents including responses and justification of vendor selection.
+Additionally, the Sub-Recipient shall not execute a piggy-back contract unless the Division has approved the scope of work contained in the original contract that forms the basis for the piggy-back contract.
+Also, in order to receive reimbursement from the Division, the Sub-Recipient must provide the Division with a suspension and debarment form for each vendor that performed work under the agreement.
+Furthermore, if requested by the Division, the Sub-Recipient shall provide copies of solicitation documents including responses and justification of vendor selection.

-E. Piggy-backing
+H. Piggy-backing